Skip to main content

 3.2 Requirements for Private Runner

-Private runner groups support the following CPU architectures and operating systems:
+For each runner following CPU architectures and operating systems are supported:

 The VM requirements depend on the workloads that will be running inside the workflows.
 Ensure that the VM meets the following minimum requirements: